Heat treating equipment operator, Kaiwhakamahi mīhini whakamārō ā-wera

 - experience in similar work

-- to do an apprenticeship and get a New Zealand Certificate in Mechanical Engineering (Level 3 and 4)
+- a New Zealand Certificate in Mechanical Engineering (Level 4)

 - a New Zealand Certificate in Plastics Engineering (Level 4)